Listen to this post instead!

-A functional question is a question about the terrain—it’s a question about the person.
+A Functional question is a question about the terrain—it’s a question about the person.
 It’s not a question about the diagnosis.

-A functional question uses the principles of functional empathy as well as the functional nutrition matrix to make inquiries that lead to information about the bioindividuality of the client.
-Asking the functional questions more readily leads to root cause resolution and addressing what Dr. Dale Bredesen has termed the 36 holes in the roof.
-(Which ones might we need to plug?)
+A Functional question uses the principles of Functional empathy as well as the Functional Nutrition Matrix to make inquiries that lead to information about the bioindividuality of the client.
+Asking the Functional questions more readily leads to root cause resolutions and addresses what Dr. Dale Bredesen has termed the 36 holes in the roof.
+(Which of those holes might we need to plug?)

 Symptoms don’t arise in a vacuum.

 Signs and symptoms only arise in an environment that has the perfect conditions for them to occur.
 Dr. Jeffrey Bland often says that “disease starts with dysfunction.”
 There are triggers and precipitating events that result in the appearance of a diagnosis.

 Those insults can be physical, physiological, psychological, spiritual, cognitive and more.
 These provocations may materialize in one individual over time or simultaneously, yet together they cloud the waters of care—until we learn to think Functionally.

 It’s the coexisting conditions, manifesting together (and yet unique to the individual), that not only lead to a singular diagnosis, but also to the challenges that many of us practitioners experience in healthcare, particularly for those with chronic health challenges.

 The Functional questions acknowledge that one-size-does-not-fit-all.A Functional question is about the person, not the diagnosis.
 Click To Tweet